ejafdlkhw3123/SPCNet/readme.md

 <br>

 ## Datasets
-The dataset is constructed as a dictionary in HDF5 format.
+The dataset is constructed as a dictionary in HDF5 format. <br>
 Example dataset
 ```
 import h5py, json